-Several researches have investigated the combined effect of irrigation and N on crop production, nitrate leaching and water use efficiency, and found that N and water are codependent management factors that cannot be evaluated independently (Al-Kaisi and Yin, 2003; Pandey et al., 2000a; Pang et al. 1997).
-In these studies researchers found that crop water productivity (yield/water use) vary with varying rates of N and irrigation and that under deficit irrigation, N must be correspondingly adjusted to optimize economic crop production.
+Several researchers have investigated the combined effect of irrigation and N on crop production, nitrate leaching and water use efficiency, and found that N and water are codependent management factors that cannot be evaluated independently (Al-Kaisi and Yin, 2003; Pandey et al., 2000a; Pang et al. 1997).
+In these studies researchers found that crop water productivity (yield/water use) vary with varying rates of N and irrigation, and that under deficit irrigation N must be correspondingly adjusted to optimize economic crop production.
 However, most of this knowledge is based on research conducted in more arid regions where precipitation and the water balance of cropping systems are substantially different from those in Minnesota.
 To the best of our knowledge, very limited research has been done to investigate the N and irrigation interaction effect on nitrate leaching in corn cropping systems in Minnesota.
-One such research is Maharjan et al. (2014) who compared the effects of different N treatments for fully irrigated and minimum-irrigated corn in Becker, MN.
+One such researcher is Maharjan et al. (2014) who compared the effects of different N treatments for fully irrigated and minimum-irrigated corn in Becker, MN.
 They found greater yield-based nitrate leaching and lower grain yields in minimum-irrigated plots than fully irrigated plots.
 However, in their study, they used only one N rate (180 kg N/ha) under two irrigation levels with different types and timing of N fertilization.